SilkRose/Pony/stories/metal-magic/metal-magic.md

 They all got a good look at the metal before she put it back and they moved onto the next bit.

+"This is our last bin, it's for batteries."
+She levitated out a big battery and showed them.
+"Batteries are used to store electricity in a portable manner."

+Everypony got a good look at the battery.

+Sweetie Belle raised her hoof again.

+"Yes, Sweetie Belle?"
+Iron asked.

+"What's the red and black mean on the metal studs?"

+"Good question.
+The red is the positive terminal, while the black is for negative.
+When you complete a circuit by wiring something like a light bulb between the terminals, electrons flow from the negative terminal to the positive.
+It's a common misconception that they flow from positive to negative, but it's actually the other way around."

+Sweetie Belle nodded as Iron put the batter back into the box.

+Iron led the group back to the front of the building by the scale.
+"Before we go outside and see the giant scrap pile, we're going to watch and participate as a customer brings in some metal.
+Everypony ready?"

+Everypony nodded their heads.

+Iron introduced a new pony, who had pulled up next to the open entrance of the building.
+"This is Scraper Scar.
+He's going to sell us the metal in his wagon there."
+She pointed at his wagon.

+Scraper spoke up, "Hello kids.
+I got a lot of metal to sell and I need your help."
+He was a brown earth pony with a piece of rebar as his cutie mark.

+He looked around until he spotted Sweetie Belle.
+"Hello young filly, could you help me unload my wagon with your magic?"

+Sweetie seemed to hesitate but stepped forward and nodded.

+Scraps, that was what almost everypony at the junkyard called him, he was a regular, pointed at a box of metal on his wagon.
+"Can you put that one the scale?"

+Sweetie did as she was asked, struggling a bit with how heavy the box was.

+"Can anypony here identify the metal in the box for Ticket here?"

+Apple bloom stepped forward and studied the box's contents.
+It contained random bits of stainless steel.
+"Stainless steel, there's not rust and it's all shinny like."

+Ticket nodded. "that's correct, good job."
+He pointed at the number being cast on the wall, it displayed 36 pounds.
+"At a price of 0.40 bits per pound, how much should we pay for this box?"

+Scootaloo raised her hoof.

+"Yes, Scootaloo?"
+Iron answered.

+"Don't you need to subtract the weight of the box first?"

+Ticket nodded.
+"Nice catch, yes you are correct."

+Iron asked, "Does anyone want to carry the box and dump it in the right bin with me?"

+A few of the children went with her, along with two adult chaperons.

+They took the box and emptied it, bringing the empty box back to weigh.
+It read one pound.

+Iron asked, "How much should we pay for thirty five pounds at 0.40 bits per pound?"

+Scootaloo thought for a second before answering, "fourteen bits."

+Iron nodded. "good job, that's correct."

+They repeated this process for all the metal Scraps had on his wagon.
+Twilight had to help with the math for the less cleanly multiplied prices, but in the end they got it all done, and Scraps left with his bag of bits.

+Iron lead the group back outside the front of the building and they went to the side, where a set of two larger trot-on scales sat.

+"We're going to go over the normal scrap procedure now.
+This is where peonies bring in scrap in large amounts, instead of by the pound, it's by the ton."